Reedtrullz/mdbook-test/src/thorswap/tracking-a-swap.md

 If you still can't find your transaction, then it's possible the transaction is still waiting for [inbound confirmations][1] on the THORChain network.
 We sometimes call this the "inbound leg".

-Checking inbound confirmation is a little complicated and technical.
+Checking inbound confirmations is a little complicated and technical.
 Here's how to do it:

 1. Visit `https://thornode.ninerealms.com/thorchain/tx/status/YOUR_TRANSACTION_HASH` in your browser
    - Replace `YOUR_TRANSACTION_HASH` with the Transaction Hash/ID from the earlier procedure